Last Updated on July 11, 2022

 It’s important to know how long the bike has been with the owner and how often they ride it.
 Asking this lets you know the current condition of the bike.
 It also helps you see if there might be worn-out parts that need replacing.

-You also need to know if the bikes have been recently used or if it’s been sitting at their garage for a while.
+You also need to know if the bikes have been recently used, if it’s been sitting at their garage for a while, or if it needs repainting.
 The bike will wear out and might need servicing if it has had none for a while.

 The last time the bike had been serviced